 While in Kruger, you will be able to see an impressive number of lions - some even lying about on the roads.
-You will also be able to see a lot of black rhinos, zebras, Elands, Elephants, Giraffe, hippos, impala, spotted hyena and many others.
+You will also be able to see a lot of black rhinos, zebras, elands, elephants, giraffes, hippos, impalas, spotted hyenas and many others.

 Masai Mara National Reserve

-Masai Mara National Reserve is highly regarded at Kenya's jewel wildlife habitat and is a very popular tourist attraction.
-Because of the abundance of wildlife, Masai Mara is is regarded among the 7 natural wonders of Africa, and among the 10 wonders of the world.
+Masai Mara National Reserve is highly regarded as Kenya's jewel wildlife habitat and is a very popular tourist attraction.
+Due to the abundance of wildlife, Masai Mara is regarded among the 7 natural wonders of Africa, and among the 10 wonders of the world.

 While in Masai Mara National Reserve, you will see a lot of lions.
-Besides lions, you will see zebras, leopards, elephants, cheetah, hippos, crocodiles and giraffes among many others.
+Besides lions, you will see zebras, leopards, elephants, cheetahs, hippos, crocodiles and giraffes among many others.

 In the dry months of July to October, you will be able to witness the Wildebeest migration of more than 1 million animals.